Most dog fitness trackers aren't fitness trackers.

 Off-leash safety | GPS Tracker (Tractive, Fi) | Real-time location is the only thing that matters if a dog is lost. |

-Weight control | Health Tag (PitPat) | Simple daily movement and calorie goals. |
+Daily activity and | Health Tag (PitPat, | Simple daily movement and calorie goals. |

 Hiking / Outdoors | Garmin, Suunto, Apple | You need map accuracy and terrain data. |